localoni/figma-ui3/README.md

 }
 ```

+> [!NOTE]
-Note: It will work only with default Figma app version, not working for Figma Beta app
+> It will work only with default Figma app version, not working for Figma Beta app